Siyu-Jill/hongjiaWu.github.io/_pages/about.md

 - *2016.09 - 2018.12*, Master of Engineering, Software Engineering, Guangxi University, China.
 - *2012.09 - 2016.07*, Bachelor of Engineering, Embedded Software Engineering, Liaoning Technical University, China.

-# RESEARCH EXPERIENCE
+# 💬 Research Experience
-- **Equipment Pre-Research Fund of the 13th Five-Year Plan (31511040302), Intelligent and Low-Power Technology for Wearable Devices in Multi-Modal Information Processing**

-- My Work: Participated in energy-saving technology research for wearable devices, mainly responsible for task offloading in cloud-edge collaboration.
+- **Equipment Pre-Research Fund of the 13th Five-Year Plan (31511040302), Intelligent and Low-Power Technology for Wearable Devices in Multi-Modal Information Processing**: Participated in energy-saving technology research for wearable devices, mainly responsible for task offloading in cloud-edge collaboration.
-Achievement: Cai Zhiping, Wu Hongjia, Zhou Tongqing, et al. “Wearable device power management method, system and computer device”, 2020-11-23, China, ZL202011316397.7.

-- **National Natural Science Foundation of China (62072465), Key Technologies for Highly Scalable Edge Computing Architectures**

-- My Work: Primarily involved in writing project proposals, interim and milestone reports, and in algorithm design for edge computing elastic service support.
+- **National Natural Science Foundation of China (62072465), Key Technologies for Highly Scalable Edge Computing Architectures**: Primarily involved in writing project proposals, interim and milestone reports, and in algorithm design for edge computing elastic service support.

-- **Young Scientists Fund (62001483), Research on Complex Task Offloading and Heterogeneous Resource Allocation in Edge Computing-Driven Access Networks**
+- **Young Scientists Fund (62001483), Research on Complex Task Offloading and Heterogeneous Resource Allocation in Edge Computing-Driven Access Networks**:

-- My Work: (1) Proposed a game-based incentive framework that offers a unified model to address challenges of computing resource depletion, bridging gaps between cloud and edge computing by leveraging decentralized computing principles.
+  (1) Proposed a game-based incentive framework that offers a unified model to address challenges of computing resource depletion, bridging gaps between cloud and edge computing by leveraging decentralized computing principles.
 (2) Introduced an active and distributed crowd-sensing framework for federated learning.

 # 🎖 Honors and Awards
 - China National Scholarship for Doctoral Students (3%), Ministry of Education of the People’s Republic of China, 2020.